Day 1 – Vang Vieng Outskirts

 Restaurants in Vang Vieng

 Because of the popularity of Vang Vieng with backpackers, there is a wide variety of different cuisines to choose from.
-From traditional Laotian dishes, Thai, to western favorites, there is something tasty for everyone.
+Whether it’s traditional Laotian dishes, Thai, or even western favorites, there is something tasty for everyone.
 Some of our favorites were:

 - The Corner Hanoi Cafe (Vietnamese)